As mentioned in

 Certification Eligibility Pathways

-Certification Eligibility Requirements: These requirements are a part of the Portfolio Package and Exam Application.
-All components must be received/confirmed for the application to be considered complete.
+All components of your Portfolio Package must be received/confirmed for the application to be considered complete.
 Please refer to the Candidate Handbook for complete information.

-- Application (found within the Candidate Handbook) outlining your experience - 6,000+ hours total healthcare experience within last 5 years).
+- Application (found within the Candidate Handbook) outlining your experience - 6,000+ hours total healthcare experience within last 5 years.
 The 6,000 hours of experience within the 5 year time frame can include pre-license experience.

 - Portfolio Package: